Sniper Elite V2: Reception

-Sniper Elite V2 received "mixed or average" reviews, according to review aggregator Metacritic.
+Sniper Elite V2 received "mixed or average" reviews, according to review aggregator website Metacritic.

 In a review for GamesRadar, Matt Hughes favourably compared V2 against the original Sniper Elite in regards to the mission structure and variety, stating that "V2 keeps the objectives varied and avoids tedium by condensing and refining the physical scope of the game".
 Matt Hughes presented the scenery of ruined Berlin in the game and wrote that the player really feels to be one man against two armies.
 Similarly Nathan Meunier at IGN praised the single player, feeling that it "delivers a satisfying trek through a well-designed medley of war-torn cityscapes ripe with tactical opportunities for assassination and covert sneakery".
 While he noted the multiplayer, "Overwatch" was considered the stand out mode "where multiplayer really gets cool" as "these missions require careful collaborative teamwork, and they're a ton of fun."
 In a mixed response however, GameTrailers felt that the single player varied in quality, where "things take a turn for the worse when you're doing anything other than sniping", particularly in regards to close-quarter stealth segments in what the review considered to be "a real drag" causing "unbearable" trial-and-error.
 However, in the same review, it felt that the option to play the campaign cooperatively "remedies many of our complaints".

 Phil Savage of PC Gamer enjoys the abundance of tricks you can play on the enemy soldiers.
 However he observes the easiest way to play is hiding behind cover and shooting approaching enemies, he still claims for effort put in more sophisticated play the game "rewards you with the feeling of carefully thought-out mischief falling into place".
 He complains about tighter levels, where the player is easily discovered and "In these moments the game devolves into a pop-up shooting gallery".
 Savage also praised the "tactical systems and satisfying ballistics" while being critical of "uncanny enemy vision".